 • Register for your course.

-• Resolve any technical problems before the class starts, as technical problems are generally not accepted as an excuse for late or incomplete work in an online course.
-You may contact eLearning Services for assistance.
+• Resolve any technical issues early.
+Technical problems are generally not accepted as excuses for late or incomplete work.

-• Purchase your textbook.
+• Purchase your course materials.

 Other Course Formats